BirminghamConservatoire/IntegraLive/documentation/markdown/module-development-guide/module-development-guide.md

 > We encourage module developers to use a short easily identifiable Interface Name

-The naming conventions for modules is as follows:
+Naming conventions for modules are as follows:

 - Stereo* — the module has exactly two outputs and zero or more inputs OR exactly two inputs and zero or more outputs
 - Quad* — the module has exactly four outputs and zero or more inputs OR exactly four inputs and zero or more outputs
 - Octo* — the module has exactly eight outputs and zero or more inputs OR exactly eight inputs and zero or more outputs

-No special prefix is used for all other input / output configurations.
+No special prefix is used for other input / output configurations.
 For example a bandpass filter with one input and one output would simply be called BandPass or BandPassFilter.

 **Interface Label** should contain a short human-readable version of the Interface Name.
 Interface Labels are used construct the *module library* and module *info view* panels in Integra Live.

 **Interface Description** should describe what the module does in simple language.
 Technical terminology should be kept to a minimum.
-The Interface Description field can be written in [Markdown](http://daringfireball.net/projects/markdown/syntax), with a preview  shown to the right of the text entry panel.
+The Interface Description field can be written in [Markdown](http://daringfireball.net/projects/markdown/syntax), and a preview of this is shown to the right of the text entry panel.
 The contents of this field are used to generate the *module info* panel contents in Integra Live.

 > We encourage module developers to consult the [documentation guidelines](https://github.com/BirminghamConservatoire/IntegraLive/wiki/Contributing-Documentation#module-documentation-guidelines) for further details

-A completed Interface Info definition is shown below along with a preview of the Interface Description field.
+A completed Interface Info is shown below along with a preview of the Interface Description field.

 ![](../../page-images/addsynth.png)

-**Tags** should define a set of tags that can be used to categorise the module.
+**Tags** should define a set of words used to categorise the module.
 These are used to construct the Tags filter box in the Module List in Integra Live.

 A number of pre-defined tags are provided in the module creator.
 To use non-listed tags, click “add tag” and type directly at the cursor.

 #### Endpoints

-Clicking the Endpoints tab in the Module Creator enables interface info for one or more endpoints to be added.
-To add an endpoint, click the Add Endpoint button
+Clicking the Endpoints tab in the Module Creator enables interface info for one or more *endpoints* to be added.
+To add an Endpoint, click the Add Endpoint button

 ![](../../page-images/add_endpoint.png)